MISP/misp-rfc/misp-object-template-format/raw.md

 meta-category represents the sub-category of objects that the given object template belongs to. meta-categories are not tied to a fixed list of options but can be created on the fly.

-meta-category is represented as a JSON string. meta-category **MUST** be present
+meta-category is represented as a JSON string. meta-category **MUST** be present.

 #### name